Profile

 Skills & Proficiency

-Bacterial pathogenesis pneumococcal infections host-pathogen interactions pore-forming toxins extracellular vesicles innate immunity dendritic cells antimicrobial screening computational modelling simulation
+Bacterial pathogenesis pneumococcal infections host-pathogen interactions intracellular survival immune evasion pore-forming toxins extracellular vesicles in bacterial pneumonia innate immunity dendritic cells antimicrobial drug screening and target identification